thedyingofthelight/AlignmentBenchmarking/README.md

 ﻿# Alignment Tool Benchmarking

-This project is intended to benchmark the efficiencies of various genome assembly/alignment tools when dealing with variable read qualities/types (Illumina, Nanopore, PacBio).
+This project is intended to benchmark the efficiencies of various genome assembly/alignment tools when dealing with variable read qualities/types (Illumina, Oxford Nanopore, PacBio SMRT).
 In this project I will attempt to measure the time, memory, and accuracy of each tool when faced with a range of PHRED scores.

 # Overview